 Our writing & meditation class at The Poetry Project, meditation in an emergency, continues apace.
 We made lots of little books last week.
 Above is an image from one of my own.
-I’m so grateful to get to offer what I love with others who share my interests.
+I’m so grateful to get to offer what I love with/for others who share my interests.
 Writing and book making for me are gateways into flow states.
 There was so much wonderful energy and focus in the room, I didn’t want to disrupt it by documenting for social media.
 Participants will be sharing some of their own work at an upcoming reading at the Project in December.

 After training at University of Massachusetts Medical School’s Center for Mindfulness in April, I’m now a qualified MBSR teacher.
 I’ve had the great good fortune to spend time since then on silent retreat, allowing me space and time to reflect and absorb.

 I attended Insight Meditation Community of Washington‘s week-long Intimacy with Life retreat with Tara Brach, La Sarmiento, Kate Johnson and Jonathan Foust.
 When we broke silence at the end of the week, one of the participants shared that the week had felt more like an attack than a retreat.
 Silence can really feel like that, total attack.
 It can also be a space for bliss, for anything.
 Spaciousness can hold everything.